chiaweilee/video-trimmer/README.md

 # VTrim

-VTrim is a lightweight, efficient video analysis and trimming tool powered by YOLOv8 object detection.
-It automatically scans your video files for segments containing human presence and can optionally output a trimmed version that includes only those segments—**without re-encoding**, preserving original quality and enabling ultra-fast processing.
+**VTrim** is a lightweight, efficient video analysis and trimming tool.
+It automatically finds segments containing people and can **output a trimmed video instantly—without re-encoding**, preserving original quality at blazing speed.

+• ⚡ Lossless • 🎥 Professional edit-ready XML

 ## Installation